BCLawLibrary/practical-ai-in-30-days/day-xx-reasoning-models-vs-chat-models.md

 ### **Part 1: Understanding the Difference (10 minutes)**

 Try interacting with both a chat model and a reasoning model to feel the difference firsthand.
-Pick a complex topic from your field and notice how:
+Pick a complex topic from your field or area of interest and notice how:

 - **Chat models** respond quickly but might oversimplify
 - **Reasoning models** take longer but provide more thorough analysis